improvess/raspberry-as-gige-camera/README.md

 Note also that this repository does not follow the [gigE Vision](https://www.automate.org/a3-content/vision-standards-gige-vision) standard and it is not licensed as a gigE Vision device.

-## Contribute
+## How to Contribute

 Contributions are very welcome!
-Check below for next steps and file an issue if you find something weird or wrong.
+Check below for next steps.
+Reviews are also useful.
+Do not hesitate to file an issue if you find something weird or wrong.
 PR's are super welcome as well!

 ## TODO: Next steps